 ∆P = Q * R

-There are two different nervous systems that are controlled by the upper spinal column and the brain stem.
+Two different nervous systems are controlled by the upper spinal column and the brain stem.
 These are the Sympathetic Nervous System (SNS) and the Parasympathetic Nervous System (PNS).
 These nervous systems are not controlled by conscious thought but are instead part of the Autonomic Nervous System (ANS), a system that is responsible for involuntary bodily activities such as breathing, coughing, sneezing, vomiting, and blood pressure management.
 The SNS and PNS are separate systems to perform opposing functions.
-As a result the nervous system generally does not use both system concurrently when performing some function.
+As a result the nervous system generally does not use both systems concurrently when performing some function.

 As discussed earlier there are baroreceptors in the aorta and the carotid sinus that send signals to the ANS regarding current blood pressure.
 The autonomic nervous system then makes any necessary adjustments to heart rate, heart compression, and arterial resistance to keep blood pressure at a normal level.